 -and within our budget

 The Entre Cîmes et Racines property is about a 90-minutes drive from the West Island (depending on traffic of course), and we punctuated our route with a beach side trip on the way there and back, making the holiday seem much longer than the 29 hours we were actually gone.
-(I’ll write up those beaches in separate posts.)
+(You can find our beach outings in Lac Brome and Cowansville HERE and HERE)

 Entre Cîmes et Racines is nestled in 175 acres of mature forest, just about a 10 minute drive from the town of Eastman near Highway 10.
 There are 15 km of paths and trails, and twelve secluded and distinctive lodges to choose from.
 Decide whether you want one with electricity, an indoor dry toilet, an outdoor toilet, or unplug completely (and literally) and opt for no electricity.